Special Needs Transportation

 Industry size & Structure

-The average special needs transportation provider employs about 23 workers, and generates $1-2 million in annual revenue.
+The average special needs transportation provider operates a single location, employs about 22 workers, and generates $1-2 million in annual revenue.

-• The special needs transportation industry consists of about 3,500 establishments that employ over 75,000 workers and generate around $5.5 billion annually.
+• The special needs transportation industry consists of about 3,600 firms that employ about 78,000 workers and generate around $5.5 billion annually.

 • The top 50 organizations account for 45% of industry revenue.